Michael Chacon

 Michael Chacon (born July 3, 1992) is a professional fixed-gear bicycle rider.
 He is ranked among the top fixed freestyle riders in the world.
 Chacon started riding fixed gear bikes in his hometown of Culver City, CA in 2009.
-Before turning professional, Chacon gained a local following performing freestyle tricks along the boardwalk of Venice Beach, CA. Since his pro debut in February 2010, he has won and placed in fixed gear competitions across the globe.
+Before turning professional, Chacon gained a local following performing freestyle tricks along the boardwalk of Venice Beach, CA. Since his pro debut in February 2010 he has won and placed in fixed gear competitions internationally.